HosseinPAI/FAT-RABBIT/README.md

 This repository provides the implementation of **FAT-RABBIT**, a fault-aware training scheme that enhances the robustness of deep neural networks (DNNs) against **bit-flip attacks (BFA)**.
 It also includes **Mutated-SAM (M-SAM)**, a novel optimization scheme, and the **Augmented FAT-RABBIT**, a hybrid approach that further strengthens model defense under fault injection.

 ![FAT-RABBIT Overview](Figures/Teaser_new.png)
-*Figure 1: An overview of FAT-RABBIT.*
+*Fig 1: An overview of FAT-RABBIT.*

 #### 🔬 Overview